MafeTello/ETL_workshop1/README.md

 ### Dashboard Power BI
-1. Open a new dashboard
+1. Open a new dashboard.
-2. Look for 'Database PostgreSQL'
+2. Look for 'Database PostgreSQL'.
-3. Insert your information and accept
+3. Insert your information and accept.
-4. Select the tables and load the data
+4. Select the tables and load the data.
-5. Make your dashboard
+5. Make your dashboard.